When you think of crepe paper, you may think of brightly-colored party decorations, Mylar balloons, and pin the tail on the donkey.

 - Genetics – Crepey skin can be a bit like gray hair—some people just get it sooner than others.
 And there’s nothing to blame except for a genetic predisposition for early signs of aging.

 - Dry skin – A lack of moisture in the skin can lead to severe dehydration on the cellular level.
 Dehydration hinders the dermatological systems from keeping skin healthy, plump, and firm1.
-Dry, aging skin can enhance the appearance of wrinkles, fine lines, and other skin imperfections.
+Skin dryness on the face can enhance the appearance of wrinkles, fine lines, and other skin imperfections.

 - Smoking or pollution – If you’ve ever seen photos of a smoker’s lungs, you can probably guess that cigarette smoke isn’t too kind to the skin either.
 Exposure to smoke and pollution can increase free radicals in your skin.
 Free radicals can damage elastin fibers, causing crepey, loose skin2 .